CAG9/Coding-Problems/README.md

 # Coding Questions
-A repository for storing my answers to coding problems.
+A repository for storing my answers to code problems.

 ## Resources
 - LeetCode